UW-ISC/hrp-portal-vagrant/README.md

 bash export_database.sh

-To load a database into your vagrant, do the following commands:
+To load a database into your vagrant, use the following commands:

 vagrant destroy